Skip to content

 Where Reality Graph fits

-Reality Graph adds the layer Cursor does not claim to provide: each run gets a written task with boundaries, the change is verified against it with validation the model did not author, and the outcome lands in an evidence report – local-first, so the verification layer itself adds no new cloud data flow.
-It works the same beside Claude Code and GitHub Copilot – Cursor is simply the tool this page is about.
+Reality Graph adds the layer Cursor does not claim to provide.
+Each run gets a written task with boundaries, the change is verified against it with validation the model did not author, and the outcome lands in an evidence report - local-first, so the verification layer itself adds no new cloud data flow.
+It works the same beside Claude Code and GitHub Copilot - Cursor is simply the tool this page is about.
+Per tool, the integrations page states what is wired in and what works beside it.

 Beside Cursor, verification gives you